 Click here to see the sessions in our normal weekly cycle and explore which events you might enjoy bestWe welcome all players and run sessions through the week to suit all abilities.

 The topics are related to material taught in lessons.
-The Year 2 practice hands may be of interest to less experienced players within the club.
 The club calendar lists the topics covered on specific dates.

 There is no need to book or to come with a partner.
 Table money is £5.

 Duplicate Minibridge sessions are run for the benefit of attendees at year 1 of the Bridge for All course.

 What happens?
 About 8 hands are played in a 2 hour period.
 The session is organised as a “duplicate session” and is scored manually.

 “Duplicate session” means that each partnership plays against different pairs, changing position after each round.
 Each board is played multiple times during the session.
 The scoring is arranged such that each N-S pair is trying to do better on each board than other N-S pairs in the room and similarly for E-W pairs.